 The economic conditions brought about by COVID-19 have prompted many of us to consider our financial futures.
 The pandemic has posed severe challenges to businesses and investors alike, with financial problems near the top of the list for everyone.
-As ever, one consideration long-term savers need to make is the choice between various retirement options.
-Under the current economic conditions, the choice between a SIPP and an ISA has become more relevant and necessary than ever before.
+As ever, one consideration long-term savers need to make is the choice between various retirement savings options.
+Under the current economic conditions, the choice between a SIPP or ISA has become more relevant and necessary than ever before.